Carteret County Public Schools

-Carteret County Public Schools is a PK–12 graded school district serving Carteret County, North Carolina.
-Its 16 schools serve 8,626 students as of the 2010–2011 school year.
+Carteret County Public Schools (CCPS) is a PK–12 school district serving Carteret County, North Carolina.
+Its 18 schools serve approximately 8,000 students as of the 2024-2025 school year.

 Student demographics

 For the 2010–2011 school year, Carteret County Public Schools had a total population of 8,626 students and 636.55 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 13.55:1.
 52% of the entire student body was male and 48% was female in that same year.
 The demographic group makeup was: White, 80%; Black, 7%; Hispanic, 5%; American Indian, 1%; and Asian/Pacific Islander, 1% (two or more races: 6%).
 For the same school year, 73.96% of the students received free and reduced-cost lunches.

 Governance and funding

 The primary governing body of Carteret County Public Schools follows a council–manager government format with a seven-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Second District.